Want to find love in a foreign country?

 While people have comfort zones of different sizes, in western cultures it is usually a very large size for most people.
 However, when someone starts to get closer to you, that usually means that they like you and they are trying to flirt with you.
 But if you go too close, you may seem creepy.

-Same goes with touching.
+The same goes for touching.
 If you know the person well, touching their shoulder or hand may be okay.
 If you don’t know them, it can be aggressive to touch them.
 The best way to show interest without breaking social rules is to keep eye contact when you talk.
 That means you are looking at the person’s eyes.
 This gives the impression of closeness without invading their space bubble.

 What Is Flirting?